|

 Square is loaded with restaurants, shops, a tremendous out door amphitheatre, and

-the National Gallery of Victoria, which houses a superb collection of Aboriginal
+the National Gallery of Victoria housing a superb collection of Aboriginal

 and Torres Islander Art.